nyambujoy/num-generator/README.md

-# num-generator
+# css-mgs
-a number generator project with javascript
+ project with css on how to deal with images